Azure-Samples/blockchain/blockchain-development-kit/accelerators/corda-integration-accelerator/service-bus-integration/docs/QuickStart.md

 There is no need to change the default configurations.

-### Service Bus Listener
+## Service Bus Listener

-Update the config with you service bus connection and queue names.
+Update the config with your service bus connection and queue names.
 For simplicity just edit the [reference config](../service-bus-listener/src/main/resources/reference.conf), but please follow the proper rules documented in the file for server deploys.